dapr/docs/daprdocs/content/en/getting-started/quickstarts/bindings-quickstart.md

 description: "Get started with Dapr's Binding building block"
 ---

 Let's take a look at Dapr's [Binding building block]({{< ref bindings >}}).
-In this Quickstart, you will schedule a script to run every 10 seconds using an input [Cron](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/) binding.
-The script will process a Json file and output data to a SQL database using the [PostgreSQL](https://docs.dapr.io/reference/components-reference/supported-bindings/postgres) Dapr binding.
+In this Quickstart, you will schedule a batch script to run every 10 seconds using an input [Cron](https://docs.dapr.io/reference/components-reference/supported-bindings/cron/) binding.
+The script will process a Json file and output data to an external SQL database using the [PostgreSQL](https://docs.dapr.io/reference/components-reference/supported-bindings/postgres) Dapr binding.

-Using bindings, you can trigger your app with events coming in from external systems, or interface with external systems.
+Using bindings in Dapr, you can easily interface with a number of external systems.
+E.g. you can trigger your app with events coming in from external systems, or interface with external systems.
 Bindings provide several benefits for you and your code:
- - Remove the complexities of connecting to, and polling from, messaging systems such as queues and message buses.
+ - Remove the complexities of connecting to, and polling from, messaging systems such as system resources, database, queues and message buses.
- - Focus on business logic and not implementation details of how to interact with a system.
- - Keep your code free from SDKs or libraries.
+ - Focus on business logic and not implementation details of how to interact with a system, keeping your code free from SDKs or SDK specific logic.
- - Handle retries and failure recovery.
- - Switch between bindings at run time.
+ - Add best practices like resiliency to your interactions with external systems.
- - Build portable applications where environment-specific bindings are set-up and no code changes are required.
+ - Build portable applications where environment-specific bindings are set-up and no code changes are required to switch between bindings at runtime.

-For a specific example, bindings would allow your microservice to respond to incoming Twilio/SMS messages without adding or configuring a third-party Twilio SDK, worrying about polling from Twilio (or using websockets, etc.).

 <img src="/images/binding-quickstart/Bindings_Quickstart.png" width=800 style="padding-bottom:15px;">